EduardoJMR/US-Baby-Names-1880-2010-project/README.md

 ### Transforming the data

-#### Once we have the number of births by name we can get the proportion of babies given each name relative to the total number of births by year and sex
+#### Once we have the number of births by name we can get the proportion of babies given each name relative to the total number of births by year and sex.

 ```python
 def add_prop(group):